-Exhibit I attached to this Appendix A indicates budget allocations by program.
+Exhibit I attached to this Appendix A indicates budget allocations by program for the Fiscal Year 2014-2015 Capital Plan.

 The Capital Plan will require the issuance of additional debt throughout the ten-year period.
 The Commission believes that the increased capital spending and increased debt issuance will require the imposition of annual toll increases throughout the ten-year period and beyond.
 The Traffic Study (as defined in the forepart of this Official Statement) prepared by CDM Smith (formerly Wilbur Smith Associates) contemplates toll increases of 3.0% to 6.0% in each year.